dimikot/dklab_realplexor/README.txt

 CHANGELOG
 ---------

+* Dklab Realplexor 2011-07-28: v1.40
+  - [NEW] Python API added (experimental)
+  - [NEW] Added missed "return this" for chained JS calls.
+  - [BUG] Firefox 4 bugfix against 'attempt to run compile-and-go script on a cleared scope'.
+  - [BUG] Minor changes & better support for phpt tests.
+  - [BUG] No OFFLINE event should be generated until the last connection with ID is disconnected.
+  - [BUG] If no IDs are subscribed in JS, do not connect to the server with empty ID list.

 * Dklab Realplexor 2010-08-11: v1.32
   - [SPD] When empty HTTP body is passed to IN connection, it is now ignored, no warnings generated.